Skip to main content

 Recovery & Prevention

-Most women experience symptom relief within 2-3 days of starting antibiotics.
-Complete the full course as prescribed, even if symptoms improve.
+Most women experience symptom relief within 2-3 days of starting treatment.
+Complete the full course as directed, even if symptoms improve.
 Avoid douching, use unscented products, and practice safe sex.
 BV can recur; contact us if symptoms return.
 This information is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have a medical emergency, call 911 immediately.
 For urgent but non-emergency conditions, visit True Compassion Urgent Care at either our Palm Beach Gardens or Stuart location.
 Always consult with a qualified healthcare provider for personalized medical advice.

 Available at Both Locations